 The Tax-Free Childcare offer is a scheme launched by the Government alongside the additional 15 hours free childcare for working parents.
 This scheme is designed to help working families with their childcare costs.

-Visit the government's Childcare Choices page for more information by clicking the link to the right.
+Visit the government's Childcare Choices page for more information.

 Please note that by claiming tax-free childcare you will NOT be able to claim tax credits, universal credit or childcare vouchers.
 HMRC have developed a cost calculator to check which scheme is the most cost effective for you.
 Please ensure you use this tool to find out which is better for you.
 You can find it here.

 If you have been unable to access tax free childcare through your childcare account due to technical reasons, you may be able to claim compensation, by receiving the government top-up as a one-off payment.
 HMRC will also consider refunding any reasonable costs directly caused by their mistakes or unreasonable delays.